mihirpatel1996/Web-Assignment-2/README.md

 3. Contact Us page
 4. Product page

-All the web pages are responsive in design to provide better UI for all different sizes of devices.
+All the web pages are responsive `(Bootstrap, W3schools, 2020)` in design to provide better UI for all different sizes of devices.
 In the application there are few colors which are used frequently in design to maintain consistency throughout design.
 All of the Web pages maintain similar design to maintain familiarity while using.